At Land Surveys, we are proud to be working with Indigenous Australians to realise employment opportunities within the Spatial Sciences sector.

 One of our more successful partnerships is our collaboration with Indiya Geospatial.
-On large infrastructure projects in WA and NSW, we have been able to assist by helping professionals to partner with Indigenous trainees.
-Indiya Geospatial is a majority Indigenous-owned business with a national footprint and a focus on improving aboriginal education.
+Indiya Geospatial is an Indigenous-owned business with a national footprint and a focus on improving aboriginal education.
 Indiya Geospatial is also a proud member of Supply Nation, being certified in 2017.

 Opportunities for Indigenous People on Major Projects